 TSI-NR Maximum repetition period of relevant system info blocks that needs to be received by the UE to camp on a cell; 1280 ms is assumed in this test case.

-This gives a total of [129.28] s, allow [130] s for the cell re-selection delay to a newly detectable cell and [26.88] s for the cell re-selection delay to an already detected cell in the test case, which we allow [27] s.
+This gives a total of 129.28 s, allow 130 s for the cell re-selection delay to a newly detectable cell and 26.88 s for the cell re-selection delay to an already detected cell in the test case, which we allow 27 s.

 A.7.1.1.2 Cell reselection to FR2 inter-frequency NR case